jeffkreeftmeijer/herbivore_carnivore/slides.md

 !SLIDE
 @@@ ruby
     feature "Todos", %q{
-      In order not to forget things I still need to do As a user
+      In order to remember things I still need to do As a user
       I want to have a managable list of todos
     } do